tushartushar/taksidiotis/guide.md

 * Santorini is a beautiful and all natural part of the Greek Islands with many wonderful places and a variety of ways you can enjoy your time there.
 [click to visit website](https://www.discovergreece.com/el/greek-islands/cyclades/santorini)

 * Visit Rhodes : Rhodes is a unique island that combines History from different eras of time.
 It has ancient Greek ruins, Medieval structures, Italian structures from the Italian occupation of Rhodes, Turkish structures etc. It is well known for its sightseeings and landscape variety, which makes it one of the most visited destination in Europe.
-For more information check the wiki page: https://en.wikipedia.org/wiki/Rhodes
+For more information check the wiki page: [click to see more details](https://en.wikipedia.org/wiki/Rhodes)

 * Visit Lesvos : the island of hidden harmony; a unique destination, recognised as a member of the UNESCO Global Geopark Network, with long tradition and history, inherent contrasts of natural beauty, and delightful flavours with olive oil and ouzo in the spotlight!